lukefisklennon/something-awesome/README.md

 ## Chat protocol

-The chat protocol contains the specifics of events needed by a chat service, like message events, user data, and typing events.
-It sends data using the underlying core protocol.
+This protocol contains the specifics of events needed by a chat service, like messaging, user data, and typing notifications.
+It is facilitated by the underlying core protocol.

 ### User data